scaleflex/filerobot-php-library/readme.md

 | offset | 0 | (optional) Specifies the offset of files to display.|
 | order | filename,desc | (optional) Order results by: updated_at created_at Append ,asc or ,desc to get ascending or descending results.
 Example: updated_at,desc|

-Get folder details (You can get all information of a folder identified by its folder_uuid This API will also allow you to check the existence of a folder.)
+Get folder details (Gets all information of a folder identified by its folder_uuid.
+This API will also allow you to check the existence of a folder.)
 ``` php
 return $this->filerobot->detail_folder($folder_uuid);
 ```